Posted on July 20, 2017 and last updated on December 03, 2025

 • Pets: yes

-• Sights: Carrying Place Cove, Wohoa Bay, shore trail, mossy forests
+• Sights: Carrying Place Cove, Wohoa Bay, mossy forests

 The forests in this 145-acre preserve are enchanting, blanketed with moss, lichen, and sedges in different shades of green.
-I walked a preserve once that was described as being a “moss garden.”
-While that one didn’t live up to this promise, this one truly does!
-Unfortunately the trails closer to the shore were not as enchanting.
-They were overgrown, and since it had recently rained, were also wet.
-Your best bet is to walk along the rocky beach as much as you can (this is part of the trail).
-The total trail network is about 3.5 miles.
+I walked a preserve once that was described as a “moss garden.”
+While that one didn’t live up to this promise, this one does!

-Directions: From Route 1, turn onto Route 187/Indian River Road.
+Directions: (From the land trust:) Trailhead and parking is in the back of the Union Church parking lot.
+From Route 1, turn onto Route 187/Indian River Road.
 In two miles, turn right on Wescogus Road.
 Continue about 1.5 miles and turn left on East Side Road.
 Go about 6 miles and turn right onto Mooseneck Road.
 Continue to the Union Church, on your left in about 1 mile.
-The trailhead is behind the Union Church, and you can park in its lot.
+Look for the Ingersoll Point Preserve sign.

 Let me know if you have any trail updates or corrections!